 1. Overall Description:

-As of Rel-18, the AKMA service (TS 33.535) is extended to support roaming.
+SA3-LI has observed that, as of Rel-18, the AKMA service (TS 33.535) is extended to support roaming.
 This introduces issues for the VPLMN to comply with its LI requirements, e.g. as stated in TS 33.126, R6.4 – 175.
 Specifically, encryption enabled by the HPLMN and provided across the VPLMN must not hinder the VPLMN to meet its LI-obligations.
-SA3-LI has discussed this with SA3 in a number of LS:es (e.g. s3i200477, s3i230421), but SA3 has now completed the Rel-18 work without being able to find a feasible solution in support of LI.
+SA3-LI has discussed this with SA3 in a number of LSs (e.g. s3i200477, s3i230421), but SA3 has now completed the Rel-18 work without being able to find a feasible solution in support of LI.
 As it stands, the only remaining option in the opinion of SA3-LI is therefore to ensure that AKMA can be selectively enabled/disabled during roaming.

-SA3-LI has observed the CT3 LS C3-232563, asking SA3 about the need for AKMA service restrictions in roaming for Rel-17.
-SA3 has not yet responded to this, but from SA3-LI point of view, such service restriction is in any case needed at least from Rel-18.
+SA3-LI has also observed the CT3 LS C3-232563, asking SA3 about the need for AKMA service restrictions in roaming for Rel-17.
+SA3 has not yet responded to this, but from SA3-LI point of view, such service restriction is in any case needed at least from Rel-18 onwards.
 In fact, SA3 also has a requirement for this (TS 33.535, §4.6.1), but no stage 2 or stage 3 details are defined.

-The network function in charge of providing the AKMA service is the AAnF (TS 29.535).
+SA3-LI understands that the network function in charge of providing the AKMA service is the AAnF (TS 29.535).
 Thus, this also seems to be a natural placement for an AKMA service restriction decision, based on roaming.
 However, according to SA3-LI understanding, the AAnF does not have complete information to always be able to determine whether the UE is roaming or not.

 Currently, a decision whether to enable the AKMA service is taken by the UDM, which instructs the AUSF whether to generate AKMA keys and transfer them to AAnF (this is done through the so called AKMA indicator, TS 29.503, Table 6.3.6.2.3-1).
 However, this decision appears to be based on whether AKMA is part of the subscription or not, and does not take roaming into account.
 A mechanism to selectively enable/disable AKMA based on roaming seems necessary to be initiated by either the UDM or the AUSF.
-To this end, SA3-LI has made a preliminary analysis and foresees two main options, with some further sub-options:
+To this end, SA3-LI has made a preliminary analysis and foresees that a simple solution could be for the AUSF to send a roaming indication to the AAnF, leaving to the AAnF to decide if the AKMA service is to be enabled or not in roaming.

-The UDM is modified and takes into account whether roaming occurs.
-UDM uses this to decide if to send a positive AKMA indication to the AUSF.
-This could be done by introducing (at the UDM and AUSF) an additional parameter: if the AKMA indication as such is positive, this new parameter signals to the AUSF whether or not AKMA roaming restrictions apply.
-Based on this, the AUSF then decides if to

-generate AKMA keys at all, or,

-if to generate AKMA keys, but also inform the AAnF whether roaming occurs and whether roaming restrictions apply, thereby delegating to the AAnF to make the final decision on whether or not to provide AKMA keys for roaming UEs.

-The UDM is left unmodified.
-The AUSF is modified as follows: the AUSF first looks at the AKMA indication received from the UDM.
-If the indication is positive, the AUSF then either

-locally (e.g. based on the serving network name) decides if roaming occurs and if so, if AKMA keys are to be generated (and sent to AAnF) at all, or,

-generates the AKMA keys and behaves as in case 1b (i.e. sends AKMA keys to AAnF along with the roaming related information).